 Guaranteed State provides a Devices page where you can view the currently connected devices.
 On this page you can also select one or more of the devices and click an Explore button that launches the Explorer application.
 You can then run an instruction using the selected devices as the coverage for the instruction.

 For more information on exploring devices please refer to:

-Device criticality is an attribute of a device that defines its importance within an organization.
-The default definition in Tachyon has these settings:
+Device criticality is an attribute of a device that defines its importance within an organisation.
+As defined by default in Tachyon, criticality has the following settings

 For more information on device criticality please refer to:

 The Patch Success application lets you maximize enterprise-wide patch deployment success.
 For more information please refer to the Using Patch Success section of this documentation.